cme212/course/README.md

 ## Final Exam Date
 For Winter quarter 2020, the registrar has the
-CME 212 final exam scheduled to take place from 3:30 P.M. to 6:30 P.M.
+CME 212 final exam scheduled to take place from 7 P.M. to 10 P.M.
-on Friday March 22nd.
-We will plan to make the exam accessible on Canvas on Tuesday March 19th at 6:30 P.M., giving you a 72 hour window in which you can start the exam.
+on Monday March 16th.
+We will plan to make the exam accessible on Canvas on Friday March 13th at 7 P.M., giving you a 72 hour window in which you can start the exam.
 However, the exam itself is timed, and once you open it you will have three hours to complete it.
-There will be no office hours scheduled during this week, and the final exam must be completed on your own.
+The final exam must be completed on your own.
 You may not collaborate on the exam or discuss the exam with any Stanford affiliate or anyone outside the institution.
 The only resources you may access during the exam are the full set of course notes,